home lab

 Both SSDs and NVMe are starting to come onto the scene in much larger capacities, further reducing the need for “spinning rust” disks.

 The second tip focuses on power settings in your server’s BIOS and operating system.
-You can significantly reduce your server’s power consumption by fine-tuning these settings.
+You can reduce your server’s power consumption by looking at and adjusting these types of settings.

 For example, the C state in your server’s BIOS control the CPU’s power-saving modes.
 When enabled, these modes reduce the power usage of the CPU when it’s not under load.